CosmWasm/cosmwasm/docs/GAS.md

 ## Gas overflow potential

-CosmWasm gas aims for 1 Teragas/second, i.e. the uint64 range exceeds after 18
+CosmWasm gas aims for 1 Teragas/millisecond, i.e. the uint64 range exceeds after
-billion seconds (213 days)<sup>1</sup>.
-Assuming a max supported block execution time of 100 seconds, the gas price has to be over-priced by a factor of 184 million (184 Petagas/second) in order to exceed the uint64 range<sup>2</sup>.
+18 million seconds (5 hours)<sup>1</sup>.
+Assuming a max supported block execution time of 30 seconds, the gas price has to be over-priced by a factor of 614 (614 Teragas/millisecond) in order to exceed the uint64 range<sup>2</sup>.
-Since serious over or underpricing is considered a bug, using uint64 for gas mesurments is considered safe.
+Since serious over or underpricing is considered a bug, using uint64 for gas measurements is considered safe.

 Cosmos SDK gas uses values that are smaller by a factor of 150_000, so those don't overflow as well.
 Since no Cosmos SDK gas values are processed inside of